oracle/macaron/docs/source/pages/vsa.rst

     The verification result.
 The result of ``"PASSED"`` means the subject software component conforms to the policy.

 * ``verificationResult``: array (`SlsaResult`_), required
-    Indicates the highest level of each SLSA track verified for the software component (and not its dependencies), or “FAILED” if policy verification failed.
+    Indicates the highest level of each SLSA track verified for the software component (and not its dependencies), or ``"FAILED"`` if policy verification failed.

     *Note: For the current version of Macaron, this is left empty.*